lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 Topic-level performance
 Learning outcomes
 Detailed assessment history
-Limitation 2: Limited curriculum and industry evidence
+Limitation 2: Limited Curriculum and Industry Evidence

 The current dataset does not contain curriculum or industry information such as: